JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 </div>

-## What can we learn about party identification from measures of central tendency and measures of dispersion?
+## How can we use descriptive statistics?

-The output that you will use for the worksheet and assignment includes two tables in addition to the bar chart
+The output that you will use for the worksheet and assignment includes two tables in addition to the bar chart:

-– the frequency distribution: the percentage of people in each party identification category
+* the frequency distribution, the percentage of people in each party identification category

-- the descriptive statistics.
+* the descriptive statistics

-Table \@ref(tab:table24) reproduces the descriptive statistics and percentages that summarize party identification in the 2020 electorate.
+Table \@ref(tab:table24) reproduces the descriptive statistics that summarize party identification in the 2020 electorate.